About Your Course

 - Dive site entry from £15- £25 per day

-- Transport (we will do our best to arrange lifts if needed)
+- Transportation (for you and your equipment) - (we will do our best to arrange lifts if needed)

 - Subsequent air fills on open water dives payable directly to site